5.3 Periodic Testing Workflow

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

-Start with scope.
-The scope says which devices, circuits, interfaces, notification appliances, control functions, or reporting paths are included.
-It also says what is excluded.
-On the exam, a wrong answer often reaches outside the scope or ignores a listed exclusion.
+Periodic testing is a Level I task in the NICET outline; at higher levels it becomes a coordination and documentation problem.
+Start with scope — which devices, circuits, interfaces, notification appliances, control functions, and reporting paths are included, and which are excluded.
+A wrong answer often reaches outside the scope or ignores a listed exclusion.

 Workflow stepExam purposeField evidence

-Plan scopeKnow what must be testedDevice list, drawings, prior report, work order.
+Plan scopeKnow what must be testedDevice list, drawings, prior report, work order

-TestProve the intended functionInput action, expected output, actual result.
+TestProve the intended functionInput action, expected output, actual result

-A practical list for test execution is:
+A practical execution list:

 1. Confirm device identity before operating it.